 For further details please see our Vision Requirements Fact Sheet by clicking this link.

 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
 The information will be used in the Oral POPE.

 The Written POPE is available by scheduled appointment only.

 Candidates that do not appear for their Written POPE must contact their assigned Testing Center to reschedule.
 The Testing Center phone numbers are:

-Failure to reschedule may result in removal from the selection process and an inability to reapply for a period of twelve months from the disqualification date.
+Failure to reschedule may result in removal from the selection process and an inability to reapply for a period of six months from the disqualification date.

 Candidates that complete the Written POPE return in the afternoon for the Vision Test